anukultyagi/Projects-with-react/README.md

 This project demonstrates how to make API requests with query parameters, handle user input, and present dynamic content in a React application.

 ![Recipe App Demo](./gifs/recipe-app-demo.gif)

+## Multipage Travel Website

+The Multipage Travel Website project is a comprehensive React application that simulates a travel website with multiple pages.
+It includes features like a products, services page, Sign up page.

+This project showcases how to create a multi-page application with React Router, manage navigation between pages, and structure components for a cohesive user experience.